huggingface/diffusers/README.md

     image = pipe(prompt).images[0]
 ```

-If you are limited by GPU memory, you might want to consider using the model in `fp16`.
+If you are limited by GPU memory, you might want to consider using the model in `fp16` as
+well as chunking the attention computation.
+The following snippet should result in less than 4GB VRAM.

 ```python
 pipe = StableDiffusionPipeline.from_pretrained(